Counseling

 Who is eligible for counseling?

 Counseling Services are available to any full-time or part-time matriculated student who is enrolled at Western.
 Services are free, confidential, and voluntary.
-Students may receive up to twelve sessions between August 1st to July 31st.
+Students may receive up to 12 sessions between August 1st and July 31st.

 If you are currently receiving services from a community provider, it is contraindicated for you to receive on-going treatment from Counseling Services.